EugeneVakarchuk/Delivery_app_for_ElifTech_School/README.md

 # Delivery App for ElifTech School

 This delivery app is tesk task for ElifTech School.
+You can trying app on the [Link](http://34.116.131.190:3000/)

 Thanks ElifTech for intresting and working case test task.